 The massive building with a total length over 100 Meter shapes an imposing scenery in front of the hill with the Gloriette.
 Larger-than-life statues of the Greek mythology with Neptune, the sea good at the top, are displayed at a podium with some rocks.

 Paths at the left and right of the fountain lead to the back side at the same height level as the rock formation.
-From there you are not only able to look through the waterfall, but also to shoot fantastic photos, of the Schönbrunn Palace with the gardens in front, from two viewpoints.
+From there you are not only able to look through the waterfall, but also to shoot fantastic photos.
+There are two lookout points with a stunning view of the Schönbrunn Palace with the gardens in front.
 Please note the operating times to see the fountain in all its glory.

 The maze is quite sure one of the Top 10 target that is very well received especially by the young visitors.
-It is nearby the Neptune Fountain and opened from the mid of March till the beginning of November.
+It is nearby the Neptune Fountain and opened from the beginning of April till the end of October.
 There is an entrance fee for the three sections of which the maze consists.